So…this morning I could eat myself!

 You see those who know me know my ultimate heaven.
 I will float in a tube made of Nestlé’s Aero on a lazy river of milk chocolate nibbling on a Cadbury’s Flake, cruising slowly past over-hanging willow trees smelling of mint from which I’ll pluck colorfully wrapped Lindt’s bonbons.

 And there I was in my nirvana, courtesy of “Chocolate Greedy” perfume from Montale, Paris.

-I snuggled into my thoughtful husband’s arms and he said affectionately “Ah, my chocolate bubble” and I came straight back down to earth.
-But my heart was full and my body smelt simply divine.
-I am one happy mother!
+I snuggled into my thoughtful husband’s arms, and he said affectionately, “Ah, my chocolate bubble,” and I came straight back down to earth.
+But my heart was full, and my body smelt simply divine.
+I was one happy mother!